 The spat between Charles Clarke and the Local Government Association, representing the nation’s local education authorities, is very childish.
 Where are the missing millions?
 Nobody is going home until we find them.
 Sooner or later Mr Brown will fork out some more, and the crisis will abate – until this time next year, that is.
 More contributions will have to go into the ailing pensions fund; there will be national insurance to pay; another pay rise to fund; and on top of that huge quantities will be needed to implement the now notorious Workload Agreement.

 Under the terms of this amazing document, schools are henceforward obliged to release teachers to prepare for lessons for at least half a day a week, and teachers are spared from doing 24 named tasks such as collecting dinner money and putting up displays.
-In fact teachers' contracts will be changed in September to reflect the new code, and as the headmaster I am, or would have been, required to implement it.
+In fact teachers’ contracts will be changed in September to reflect the new code, and as the headmaster I am, or would have been, required to implement it.
 The cost to my school is £65,000 per annum in additional staff costs, on top of the £98,000 I am short this year.
-No school will be able to fund the agreement.